teresahanak/wikipedia-life-expectancy/README.md

     - In *olsmodel3*, being of region Europe OR North America OR Asia is associated with a nearly 10 year increase in age.*
     - In the champion model, *GBM2_tuned*, regions North America and Europe are the 5th and 6th most important predictive features, respectively.

-    \*All else constant and compared to reference level for categorical features:
+    \*All else constant and compared to the following reference levels for categorical features:
           - region: Africa OR Central Asia
           - prior_region: Africa, No Prior Region, South America, Central Asia, Mid-Cent America/Caribbean, North America, OR Oceania
           - known_for: academia_humanities, politics_govt_law, business_farming, OR social